Back to all articles

 A statewide or multi-branch provider can usually support better response times than a single-city contractor trying to stretch too far.
 That does not automatically make the larger provider better, but in practice it often affects turnaround.

-For multi-site commercial users, this matters a lot.
+If you manage multiple sites, this matters a lot.
 One office may tolerate delay.
 Fifteen branch locations usually cannot.

 A more practical way to choose the right tier